 Emma I: I think it’s been said that working to each other’s strengths is really important.
 I’m fascinated by strengths, on an individual point of view and a team’s point of view, and if you amplify that back into communities, how can that play to our strengths and play to the best way we know to serve people?

 Naomi: Really, anything is possible.
-It sounds quite trite, but the truth is our Young Business Women’s Award winners – who are 29 and under – are so courageous.
+It sounds quite trite, but the truth is the Young Business Women’s Award winners – who are 29 and under – are so courageous.
 They don’t see any boundaries, they don’t see any problems, they’re just in it.
 We are also seeing a lot of women succeeding in male-dominated industries, which I think is a result of businesses adopting more flexible ways of working, and men and women sharing the role of parenting, which is really positive.

 Jacqueline: I feel that the biggest opportunity is momentum right now.
 I don’t know any day where you’d pick up the newspaper or pick up any type of media, and there isn’t an article about women in business, women leaders, and women leading countries.
 Momentum is really behind us and that has significance at a macro level and from the macro level obviously it filters down.
 So it’s momentum; the media is on our side.
 There is a change in generation.
 My son can’t see why women would be paid differently compared to men for the same job.

-Nicole: It’s also about where and how people are choosing to spend their money.
+Nicole B: It’s also about where and how people are choosing to spend their money.
 There’s a growing awareness now that women influence the majority of purchasing decisions, and people are becoming more conscious of supply chain diversity, and there’s a real opportunity for women (and men) in businesses to tap into that.
 The other opportunity I see for women in business is to be the champions of inclusion and diversity more broadly in our businesses and society.

 Emma B: I’ve got about 15 under-25-year-olds on our team and a lot of those are girls who don’t even see gender as thing, they don’t see culture as a thing, they don’t see age as a thing – they’re just as happy to walk up to the Telstra CMO and have a conversation with her and push back on things – something that I would never dream of doing.
 They have such confidence, they don’t even see the walls we saw.
 They recognise that we and generations before us have knocked these walls down and made changes for them, but now they’re just full steam ahead.